zulqarnainnaviwala/web-development/web development/README.md

-# learn-javascript
-This repo contains the all the examples which I taught in the class
+This repo contains the all the examples I have been learn in class.